paulaceccon/GamingCourses-PUCRIO/README.md

 # Xonix3D

 Game developed for the ACJogos course at PUC-RIO / INF, lectured by [Bruno Feijó](http://www.icad.puc-rio.br/courses/).
-Some methods may be deprecated since this was developed in 2014, using an old [Unity3D](https://unity3d.com) version.
+Some methods might be deprecated since this was developed in 2014, using an old [Unity3D](https://unity3d.com) version.
 Based on [AirXonix](http://www.axysoft.com/airxonix/).